se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 ## What are the different versions of Angular?

 AngularJS or Angular1 is a JavaScript front-end framework developed by Google whereas Angular is a TypeScript-based open-source front-end web application platform led by the Angular Team at Google.
-There have been 5 versions of Angular so far, which are AngularJS, Angular2, Angular4, Angular5 and the latest one being Angular6.
+There have been 6 versions of Angular so far, which are AngularJS, Angular2, Angular4, Angular5, Angular6 and the latest one being Angular7.
-There are key differences between the various versions as Google tried to enhance the tool given the fierce competition from React and Vue.
+Each version has new enhancements as Google provides new updates in the framework periodically.

 [source](https://www.quora.com/What-are-the-different-versions-of-AngularJS)